[2013 Update: Check out my Vegan 4th of July Pinterest board for more delicious Vegan Fourth of July suggestions.]

 I don’t want to be anywhere near a grill at noon on a July day, but I know that some people like to get their barbecue on, so here are a few suggestions:

 Be sure to make a double–or triple–recipe of these Barbecued Ribz, because even your omnivore friends will want to take a bite.
 You can also choose to go a little less traditional and make them with Sweet and Sour Orange Sauce instead.
+And don’t forget to check out my latest version, Jacked-Up Ribs!

 My new favorite burger!
 These Barbecue Black-Eyed Pea Burgers can be made ahead in the oven and reheated for a few minutes on the grill.
 They’re fast and easy, too!
 Click here for more burger recipes!